-My husband and I started this band after returning from Austin in late 2014.
+My husband and I started Move Makers Band after returning from Austin in late 2014.
 He is an international touring artist who has played with acts like Jason Mraz, Dave Matthews, Post Modern Jukebox, etc. We decided to start this band because we were shocked to see that private events in Pittsburgh were primarily using DJs.
 In Austin, EVERYONE has a band for private events.
 My husband handles managing the band and I handle all customer service from bookings to logistics and communications with clients.
 We offer live entertainment for all sorts of events, weddings, charities, corporate parties, and promotional events.

 We also offer levels and tiers of pricing for clients – from the full service wedding (ceremony, cocktail, and reception live music entertainment) to just reception entertainment.

 What makes your work unique?